DeniseWorthen/UFS_UTILS/sorc/ocnice_prep.fd/docs/ocnice_prep.md

 ## Pre-generation of a single MOM6 restart file

-For the 1/4deg MOM6, the required fields for MOM6 are located in two separate restart files.
+If using a 1/4deg MOM6 restart as the source file, the required fields are located in two separate restart files.
 This requires that a single file containing all the necessary fields must be generated for the ``ocean`` case.
 This is done using NetCDF operators (NCO) with the following commands, assuming that the two required MOM6 restart files are available locally and are named ``MOM.res.nc`` and ``MOM.res_1.nc``.
 Note that using either the 1deg or 1/2deg MOM6 as a source restart file does not require this step.